Peter Hsu

 Dr. Peter Hsu is a practicing physician and second-time challenger for Cambridge City Council.
 He is on staff at Beth Israel and has lived in Cambridge for five years.
 Peter is running on a public health platform and wants to boost social services, including addiction and housing support.

 As relative newcomer to politics, Hsu and his positions do not fit neatly into the main dichotomies of Cambridge politics.
+That said, Peter is running as part of the Repeal Slate to roll back the Multifamily Housing Ordinance.

 Peter is generally supportive of building more housing, though he holds some heterodox positions.
 He favors bringing back "density bonus" for inclusionary zoning (IZ), recurrent market feasibility studies, and bringing design review from unelected boards back for buildings over 3 stories due to concerns around parking and solar.